 Although it wasn’t the first camera manufacturer to release a DSLR capable of shooting high definition video – Nikon scooped that honour when it announced the Nikon D90 in August 2008 – Canon was the first to market with a DSLR capable of recording 1080p Full HD video in the shape of the 5D Mark II.

 The Canon 5D Mark II went on to dominate the indie filmmaking market, as well as being used to shoot footage for major Hollywood action movies such as Marvel’s Captain America: The First Avenger, Iron Man 2, and The Avengers.

-Nikon is making inroads into the professional broadcast market, particularly following the launch of the D800.
-This Nikon ‘HD-SLR’ has found a home on the set of everything from Dexter to horror short Broken Night to new 24-hour TV station London Live.
+Nikon made inroads into the professional broadcast market following the launch of the D800.
+This Nikon ‘HD-SLR’ found a home on the set of everything from Dexter to horror short Broken Night to new 24-hour TV station London Live.